 - Short life-span

 If you love to dink then this paddle is much better choice than the Gamma Voltage.
-Because of its weight, dinking is no problem.
-Quick balance for net play and provides spin on groundstrokes this paddle will help you to improve your game.
+The balance of the Phoenix Pro is nice, it is great for net play and provides spin on groundstrokes this paddle will help you to improve your game.

-If you’re looking for a paddle that has a big sweet spot, a great amount of power and control then the Phoenix Pro is for you.
+If you’re looking for a paddle that has a big sweet spot, balanced and has an outstanding grip then the Paddletek Phoenix Pro is for you.

 - Beginner friendly